Ashwith897/Ashwith-s-Folder/README.md

-i made a Spy Sentimental chatbot which detects your emotion based of your response and also contains emojis and polarity levels
+i made a rule based chatbot which asks which destination you want to go to and also will give some suggestions to.